XPRIZE/GLEXP-Team-Chimple-maui/LOCALIZE.md

             const Locale('sw', ''),
           ],
         ```
-	2. The following files are from [l10n](https://github.com/XPRIZE/GLEXP-Team-Chimple-maui/tree/master/lib/l10n) folder contains intl library files that are required for localization using flutter.
+	2. The following files are from [l10n](https://github.com/XPRIZE/GLEXP-Team-Chimple-maui/tree/master/lib/l10n) folder containing intl library files that are required for localization using flutter.
 Use this file [intl_en.arb](https://github.com/XPRIZE/GLEXP-Team-Chimple-maui/tree/master/lib/l10n/intl_en.arb) as a reference file to create a similar file in another locale. e.g. create intl_hi.arb file containing Hindi content after translating content in intl_en.arb file.
 	3. With the translations ready, generate messages_{locale}.dart files for localization.
 Follow the steps and command mentioned [here](https://flutter.dev/docs/development/accessibility-and-localization/internationalization) to generate locale specific files.
 2. The [assets](https://github.com/XPRIZE/GLEXP-Team-Chimple-maui/tree/master/assets) contains locale specific database files which contains tables containing locale specific data.
 The database can be viewed using SQLiteStudio.
 Create a copy of the database file and update the title/ content columns for the tables with locale specific content.
 3. The following files are from [games](https://github.com/XPRIZE/GLEXP-Team-Chimple-maui/tree/master/lib/games) folder which are used to implement games.
 Update variables and methods as per the required locale in the files listed below: